mlavi/calmbootcamp/udacity/hce/eval/readme.md

 Workflow:

 - Clone this repo
-- Obtain exported Nutanix Calm blueprint.
+- Obtain exported Nutanix Calm blueprint(s).

-  This blueprint must be exported from the Nutanix Calm UI and not decompiled using the Calm DSL.
+- The blueprints to be evaluated must be exported from the Nutanix Calm UI and not decompiled using the Calm DSL (the JSON output is different between each method).

 ## Script Usage